cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-11-12-how-i-peer-review-research-papers.md

 I think it's worth mentioning that reviewing papers is a selfless, unpaid act of true academic altruism.
 It's primarily carried out by academics in their spare time, and these are people under limited time constraints and a lot of pressure to push forward their own research output.
-Reviewing papers it's unseen work, and it's not rewarded in any way.[^5] This explains, among other things, the poor quality of some reviews (but that is a topic for another post).
+Reviewing papers is an unseen job, and it's not rewarded in any way.[^5] This explains, among other things, the poor quality of some reviews (but that is a topic for another post).

 ## Good Reviews

 Here are some characteristics of good reviews:

 - Provide **supportive criticisms** with evidence from the text or from other sources.
-For example: "_Doe et al. [1] have shown that the analysis you use in Section 3 is not the most appropriate for this situation.
+E.g., "_Doe et al. [1] have shown that the analysis you use in Section 3 is not the most appropriate for this situation.
 Please explain why you used this particular method._"
 - Provide **actionable suggestions** on how to improve the manuscript.
-For example: "_The introduction needs more detail.
+E.g., "_The introduction needs more detail.
 I suggest that you improve the description in Section 3 to provide more justification for your study (specifically, you should expand upon the knowledge gap being filled)._"
 - Provide **irrefutable/verifiable comments** beyond personal opinions.
-For example: "_The paper would benefit from a more detailed literature review to provide context for the study.
+E.g., "_The paper would benefit from a more detailed literature review to provide context for the study.
 Although your results are compelling, the data analysis should be improved in the following ways: A, B, and C._"
 - Provide **balanced comments** on the strengths and weaknesses of the paper.
-For example: "_I commend the authors for their extensive data set, compiled over many years of detailed fieldwork.
+E.g., "_I commend the authors for their extensive data set, compiled over many years of detailed fieldwork.
 In addition, the manuscript is clearly written in professional, unambiguous language.
 If there is a weakness, it is in the statistical analysis (as I have noted above), which should be improved upon before acceptance._"

 I always use a simple template in plain text form to guide my review.
 It helps me enter into my **reviewer's flow** and ensures I don't forget anything.